BigBang1112/gbx-net/Src/GBX.NET.ZLib/README.md

 The compression logic is split up from the read/write logic to separate dependencies better.

+With `Joveler.Compression.ZLib`, there are still some problems like when the loading fails if working directory is different.
+These problems are addressed and fixes are in plans.

 ## Usage

 Additional package `GBX.NET.LZO` is required in this example.